Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Dr. Chris McFarlin

-Dr. McFarlin has been involved in the criminal justice system for several years holding positions in law enforcement, courts, and corrections.
-He has obtained extensive training in the law enforcement and law fields.
-Additionally, he holds many certifications which include: defensive/combat tactics, suicide/domesticviolence intervention, criminal trial advocacy, and blood stain analysis.
-Dr. McFarlin has performed a wide array of duties while working in our criminal justice system including: Narcotics Interdiction, Missing Children Investigations, SRT, Clandestine Lab Containment, and Animal Cruelty Investigations.
-As an attorney, Dr. McFarlin has served as a prosecutor handling many types of cases from DWI/DUI, Animal Cruelty, and Drug Possession.
-He also worked in the Police Integrity Division of the Harris County District Attorney's Office investigating cases of alleged police misconduct and assisting in justification rulings for officer-involved shootings.
+Dr. McFarlin has an extensive background in the criminal justice system over many years.
+He has held positions at the state, county, and municipal levels.
+Some of his former positions include police officer, deputy sheriff, juvenile probation officer, law enforcement training instructor, state prosecutor, and private defense attorney.
+He has obtained extensive training in law enforcement, the courts, and corrections.
+Additionally, he holds many certifications ranging from defensive/combat tactics, suicide/domestic violence intervention, and criminal trial advocacy to blood stain analysis and evidence collection/crime scene processing.
+He is certified by the Southern Police Institute as a Police Training Officer as well as being certified in South Carolina as a reserve law enforcement officer.
+He has served as a deputy in Upstate SC.
+Dr. McFarlin has performed a wide array of duties while working in all components of the criminal justice system including: Narcotics Interdiction, Missing Children Investigations, SRT, Clandestine Lab Containment, and Animal Cruelty Investigations.
+As an attorney, Dr. McFarlin has prosecuted many types of cases from DWI/DUI and Animal Cruelty to various narcotics prosecutions.
+He also worked in the Police Integrity Division of the Harris County District Attorney's Office in Houston, Texas investigating cases of alleged police misconduct and assisting in justification rulings for officer-involved shootings.
 Before his academia career, Dr. McFarlin was in private practice where he specialized in complex criminal litigation and family law.